Teaching

 Algatr workshop

 Algatr (A Landscape Genomic Analysis Toolkit in R) is a step-by-step, start-to-finish pipeline to perform core landscape genomic analysis methods.
-Materials for our three day workshop on using algatr can be found here (co-developed with Anne Chambers).
-Slides for this workshop can be found here.
+Materials for our three-day workshop on using Algatr can be found here (co-developed with Anne Chambers).
+Slides for this workshop are available here.

 Coding with AI workshop

-This workshop provides an introduction to coding with GitHub Copilot, an AI-powered coding assistant that can help with writing code faster and more efficiently.
-First, we cover how to install and set-up Visual Studio Code, a free and open-source code editor.
-Then, it goes through the different features of GitHub Copilot and how to use them to help us code in R. These materials were developed for the UC Berkeley D-Lab and can be found here.
+This workshop introduces coding with GitHub Copilot, an AI-powered coding assistant that can help write code faster and more efficiently.
+It covers installing and setting up Visual Studio Code, a free and open-source code editor, and explores different features of GitHub Copilot in R. These materials were developed for the UC Berkeley D-Lab and are available here.